 Give In Kind

-- Enfamil infant formula (in a yellow can)
+- Enfamil infant formula (the yellow can)

 - Maseca brand corn flour